 It is frequently misspelled, because it is close to being consistent with German orthography, the "ie" being pronounced as a long "e", though the initial consonant would then be spelled "sch".
 Nonetheless, there is no "c" in the name.
 Why?
 Because it is not a German name.

 The name is an American invention, applied to my ancestors upon immigration to the US from the city Szczebrzeszyn, currently a part of Poland, and mapped below.
 During the immigration process, the surname was shortened from the city name, probably from its Yiddish pronunciation shebreshin.
+Had my ancestors not left Szczebrzeszyn, my existence would have been unlikely.

 View Larger Map